luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 + Step 2: modify  ~/.xinitrc with:

-Launch before opening openbox-session the clipboard in the background
+Launch before opening the openbox-session, the clipboard in the background.

 ```sh
 VBoxClient --clipboard &